 A mouse model of endometriosis mimicking the natural spread of invasive endometrium (2020, Human Reproduction)

-Mike R. Wilson, Jeanne Holladay, and Ronald L. Chandler.
+Mike R. Wilson, Jeanne Holladay, & Ronald L. Chandler.
 PMID: 31886851.
 Journal link.

 Endometriosis is a disease in which cells lining the uterus (endometrium) grow outside of the uterus, causing pain and infertility in 5 to 10% of women.
 Although mouse models of endometriosis have long been established, most models rely on intraperitoneal injection of uterine fragments, steroid hormone treatments or the use of immune-compromised mice.
 In this study, through a combination of genetic engineering and surgical approaches, we establish a mouse model of endometriosis which mimics the natural spread of the disease from the uterus to the peritoneum, ovaries and omentum.